Autodesk-Forge/forge-view.googledrive.models/README.md

     git clone https://github.com/autodesk-forge/model.derivative-nodejs-google.drive.viewer

+#### Enviroment variables
-To run it, install the required packages, set the enviroment variables with your client ID & secret and finally start it.
+To run it, after installation of required packages, you sould set the enviroment variables with your client ID & secret and finally start it.
 Via command line, navigate to the folder where this repository was cloned and use the following:

 Mac OSX/Linux (Terminal)